 - You have been living in a messy house for the better part of eternity.
 This is not a small factor, the incremental increase in stress from never having a clean home to come back to is a major issue.
 Plastering is one of the messiest jobs at this stage of the project and that can really impact on people’s stress levels.

 - You have had people in your house almost every day since what feels like the beginning of time.
 As above, the stress of having people constantly in your home may at times feel insignificant, but this can build and build to the point where you want nothing more than to shut yourself away from the outside world and descend in to deep hibernation.

 - It doesn’t feel like the end is in sight.
 The money’s running out, you’re fed up with your builders, you don’t remember what it is like to come home to a tidy drive way, you have gone from having a relatively private home life to basically house sharing with a crew of middle aged blokes and it feels like it is never going to come to an end.

 If some or even all of those points sound familiar to you then please take comfort in knowing that almost every other person who has chosen to have work done on their home has felt exactly the same way at this stage of their project.
 But as I wrote at the start of this article, although no two projects are ever identical there are many factors that seem to stay true for domestic jobs.
 One thing that always remains the same is that no matter how bad a client’s case of PPD is, it is temporary.
-Six months after a project has been completed the client barely remembers what they were feeling at the time.
-When we catch up and see how people are finding living in their new homes, no matter the size of the issues they faced at the time those day to day problems that seemed so all-consuming while the project was live are now nothing more than a distant memory.
+Six months after a project has been completed the client barely remembers what it was like to be gripped by PPD.
+When we catch up and see how people are finding living in their new homes, no matter the scale of the issues they faced during the works, problems that seemed so all-consuming while the project was live are now nothing more than a distant memory.

 So to all of you who are planning to do work to your home and to those who have already started, know this: